 - The most inexpensive solution is to buy new windows direct from a manufacturer, DIY supplier or online and fit them yourself.
 PVCu windows from websites such as Dunster House and DIY UPVC Trade Windows can be ordered to your bespoke specification online.
 Expect to budget £200-£350 per window.
 If you want the windows installed, you should always shop around and hold out for the best price.

 All replacement windows must comply with building regulations.
-This means either using a FENSA registered installer who can self-certify their work for building regulations purposes, or submitting an application to the local authority together with the correct fee and either fitting them yourself or using a general builder to fit them for you.
+This means either using a FENSA registered installer who can self-certify their work for building regulation purposes, or submitting an application to the local authority together with the correct fee and either fitting them yourself or using a general builder to fit them for you.

 5. Update your front door

 If you live on a road where there is a very uniform house type, you should try to match your front door as closely as possible to those of the homes around yours.
 There are many modern doors that are made to look like traditional styles, so if it is new technology you are searching for, you won’t have to look far.

 How much does a new front door cost?

 - PVCu front door – from £600

 - Glass reinforced plastic composite front door – from £900

 - Timber core composite front door – from £1,200